input-output-hk/ouroboros-leios/delta_q/README.md

 ## Implementation plan

 The first step is to provide a library for manipulating CDFs, offering all operations required by the theory; the internal representation will be discrete numerical [DONE], with later optimizations for constant parts at the beginning and end of the vector.
+[DONE]

 The second step yields an internal DSL for creating ΔQ expressions and printing them.
 [DONE]

 The third step provides evaluation of ΔQ expressions as defined in the paper.
 [DONE] This will later be expanded to include some exponentiation-like operator that simplifies expressing a randomly chosen repetition count for some sub-expression (as frequently occurs in gossip protocols).
+[DONE]

 The fourth step adds a web UI to expose the internal DSL to no-code users.
 [DONE] The interaction with a ΔQ expression shall closely resemble the refinement approach for system modelling as defined in the paper.
 [DONE]